-Working in California, Illinois, and Florida – Examples In 2015 Self-Help Federal, in partnership with the Fresno EOC, opened a full-service credit union in southern Fresno, California.
+Working in California, Illinois, and Wisconsin– Examples On May 1, 2017, the branch operations of Seaway Bank and Trust became a Division of Self-Help Federal Credit Union.
+Known for its rich community history, the bank was established in 1965 as Seaway National Bank of Chicago.
+It was created to counter discriminatory lending practices on Chicago’s South Side.
+Self-Help will continue the mission to provide quality products and services and build relationships that create and protect economic opportunity in the communities we serve.
+We welcome Seaway to the Self-Help Family with 6 branches in the Greater Chicago area and one branch in Milwaukee, Wisconsin.
+In 2017 Self-Help Federal opened a full-service credit union in San Diego’s City Heights neighborhood.
 The credit union has been successful in linking low-income residents to safe and affordable financial services.
-We offer transactional services, credit union accounts, and loans that meet the community residents’ needs in a responsible -= and culturally appropriate – manner.
-When federal regulators closed a Chicago savings and loan in a Latino neighborhood, Self-Help Federal partnered with community organizations to keep the branches open, assist borrowers and preserve a key financial resource for the neighborhood.
-In early 2016 Self-Help Federal merged with Community Trust Federal Credit Union, formed in 1982 to serve Florida’s farmworkers.
+We offer transnational services, credit union accounts, and loans that meet the community residents’ needs in a responsible and culturally appropriate manner.
+When federal regulators closed a Chicago savings and loan in a Latino neighborhood, Self-Help Federal partnered with community organizations to keep the branches open, assist borrowers and preserve a key financial resource for the neighborhood On September 1, 2016, Self-Help Federal merged with Family Federal Credit Union.
+Family Federal was founded in 1983 by Father Luis Valbuena, OMI, at Holy Family Catholic Church in Wilmington, California, to serve the financial needs of parishioners and the community.
+It continues to serve the needs of working-class Latino families through its one branch located in the heart of Wilmington – a community in the harbor area of Los Angeles, approximately 15 miles south of downtown.
+In early 2016 Self-Help Federal merged with Community Trust Federal Credit Union, formed in 1982 to serve Florida’s farm-workers.
 While the Community Trust merger brings Self-Help Federal its first branches in Florida, we have long served low-income communities in the state.
 We’ve partnered with local banks to help thousands of Floridians become homeowners and financed public charter schools in Florida, serving nearly 20,000 low-income children.